 He played middle linebacker for Breaux Bridge in his last season but was an outside linebacker his first two years.
 He’s being recruited as a safety at about 5’11-six feet, 186 pounds.
 In 2016, he recorded 87 tackles (50 solo), six tackles for loss, two pass breakups, one sack and one blocked kick.
 The Tigers went 5-7 (4-1 Division).

-Breaux Bridge Tigers head coach Terry Martin in his first back as coach after an 11 year stint with Breaux Bridge (1993-2004), said that he was aware of Wiltz talent when was the head coach at Cecilia High School in Cecilia, Louisiana, a few years ago.
+Breaux Bridge Tigers head coach Terry Martin in his first year back as coach after an 11-year stint with Breaux Bridge (1993-2004), said that he was aware of Wiltz talent when he was the head coach at Cecilia High School in Cecilia, Louisiana, a few years ago.

 “He’s a really good football player and I know it’s kind of a cliché to say this but he’s a much better person.
 Great student, he’s going to work his butt off and probably overdoes it.
 Last year, late in track season going into spring, I want to say he missed the first week of spring football because he pulled his hip flexor,” Martin said.
 “It was just nonstop, went to football, basketball and to track in between all of those things, beside the regular workouts we were doing, he was doing a lot of stuff on the side.”